overtone/emacs-live/doc-reporting-issues.markdown

                      | ;  :|
             _____.,-#%&$@%#&#~,._____

-Emacs Live weaves together a lot of different functionality, and while a lot of care has been taken to ensure a seemless union, no code is error free.
+Emacs Live weaves together a lot of different functionality, and while a lot of care has been taken to ensure a seamless union, no code is error free.
 If you have found some behaviour that you think is incorrect, then please consider submitting a [GitHub Issue](https://github.com/overtone/emacs-live/issues).
 The following should help you make the issue report as useful as possible.

 # --> Remove any pre-compiled code